mdamire/bankid-6/README.md

 All methods in `BankIdClient` can raise `BankIdError` or `BankIdValidationError`.

-`BankIdError` is raised when a request is made to BankID server and it returned an error.
+`BankIdError` is raised when a request is made to BankID server and it returns an error.
 It has `message` attribute with structure like:
 ```json
 {
     "swedish": "",
     "english": ""
 }
 ```
 If the message is available, it indicates that the message should be presented to the customer without any additional action required.
 Otherwise, the `reason` and `action` attributes can provide information on why the error occurred and what steps need to be taken to address it according to BankID documentation.
-Attribute `response_data` has the data received from bankid in dict format.
+Attribute `response_data` has the data received from BankID in dict format.
 See Api Reference section for more functionalities.

 `BankIdValidationError` is raised before sending the request to BankID if any parameter is invalid.